gabits/online-auction/README.md

 ### Automated tests
 Automated tests for this platform can be ran using Django's usual test command.
+You must either specify the test settings flag or set an environment variable in order to use a dedicated database for testing.

+A dedicated database to run tests  is strongly recommended, because otherwise tests may find conflicts with data or accidentally flush an existing database that was pre-populated.
 ```bash
  # Run all test suite for an app
  ./app/manage.py test [app_name]